murderteeth/rarity-masterwork/README.md

 }
 ```

-Note the use of another struct from the `Combat` library, `EquipmentSlot`, and several other functions from the `Roll` and `Summoner` libraries to make adapting to the Combatant struct easy.
+Note the use of another struct from the `Combat` library, `EquipmentSlot`, and several functions from the `Roll`, `Summoner`, and `Monster` libraries to make adapting the Combatant struct easy.
 With those adapters in place Monsters in the Barn can run an attack like this:

 ```solidity
 (bool hit, uint8 roll, int8 score, uint8 critical_confirmation, uint8 damage, uint8 damage_type)